2004 Pacific typhoon season: International names

 During the season 29 named tropical cyclones developed in the Western Pacific and were named by the Japan Meteorological Agency, when it was determined that they had become tropical storms.
 These names were contributed to a list of a 140 names submitted by the fourteen members nations and territories of the ESCAP/WMO Typhoon Committee.
+Each of the names in this list was used for the first time (and only, in the cases of Sudal, Tingting, and Rananim).